gemerden/pycicle/README.md

        print(f"{name} says: {start}{start.join(texts)}")
    ```

 2. Create the associated command parser class:

     ```python
     from pycicle import CmdParser, Argument

     class Sayer(CmdParser):
+        """
+        This is the command line parser for the function 'say_it()'
+        """
-        name = Argument(str, default='Bob')
+        name = Argument(str, default='Bob', help='this is the person saying something')
-        texts = Argument(str, many=True, default=['nothing'])
+        texts = Argument(str, many=True, default=['nothing'], help='this is what is said')
     ```

 3. Create an instance of the parser and assign the target function to it:

     ```python
     sayer = Sayer(say_it)